 - Methods to perform on the Login page such as setUserName(), setPassword(), clickLogin(), and most importantly–login() method that combines all of the three methods above.

-How to use a Page object
+How to use a PageObject

 Choose a reporting mechanism

-Decide how to build, version control and implement CI/CD
+Decide how to implement CI/CD

-- Build tools and dependency managers: Dependency managers help manage the dependencies and libraries that the framework is using.
+- Build tools and dependency managers: Dependency managers help you manage the dependencies and libraries that the framework is using.
 Examples of these tools include Maven, Gradle, Ant, NPM, and NuGet.
-Build tools assist in building the source code and dependent libraries, as well as in running tests.
-For example, in the below image, we used Maven to execute our tests (mvn clean test):
+Invest in a dependency manager to avoid missing dependencies when you build your framework

 Integrate your framework with other tools

 Consider integrating with the following tools to add more value to your framework:

 - AutoIt is a freeware BASIC-like scripting language designed for automating the Windows GUI and general scripting.
 It will help you in case you want to work with desktop GUI, like the download dialog of the browser.